cfscosta/fenixedu-commonlisp-sdk/README.md

 + py-configparser
 + Drakma

-They are all available through quicklisp so it is recommended that you load the SDK through quicklisp as it will install all unmet dependencies.
+They are all available through quicklisp so it is recommended that you load the SDK through it as it will install all unmet dependencies.

 Setup
 =====